 We cover all about the USPS driver helper job description in this article.
 You will know what the USPS driver helper does as regards the key tasks, duties, and responsibilities they perform.

 This article also covers the USPS driver helper requirements, as well as the expected salary for the job.

 Please, read on:

 What Does a USPS Driver Helper Do?

-A USPS driver helper is responsible for assisting with loading and unloading packages and totes from the vehicle.
+The USPS driver helper job description entails assisting with loading and unloading packages and totes from the vehicle.

-They must also load mail onto their truck and perform general maintenance on their vehicle for safety reasons.
+It also involves loading mail onto trucks and performing general maintenance on vehicles for safety reasons.